Motivic random variables and representation stability II: Hypersurface sections: Introduction

 \begin{remark} Explicit formulas in Theorem \ref{thm:StabCohomPointCount} can be deduced from Theorem \ref{thm:StableGeomPointCount} as in Remark \ref{rem:DedCohomGeom}.
 We carefully describe an algorithm for this in Appendix \ref{appendix:AlgAndComp}. \end{remark}

 We now return to $Y / \CC$.
-Because $U_d$ is an open in affine space, $[U_d]$ is invertible in $\motcomp$\footnote{We thank Jesse Wolfson for pointing out this simple fact to us.}.
-Thus we obtain an \emph{algebraic probability measure} (in the sense of \cite[\ref{MRV1-sec:Probability}]{Howe-MRV1}) on $K_0(\Var / U_d)$ with values in $\motcomp$, characterized by the expectation function
+Because $U_d$ is an open in affine space, $[U_d]$ is invertible in $\motcomp$\footnote{We thank Jesse Wolfson for pointing out this fact to us.}.
+Thus we obtain an algebraic probability measure on $K_0(\Var / U_d)$ with values in $\motcomp$, characterized by the expectation function